ymin1103/korea-patent-parser/README.md

 You may need git bash or WSL installed if you use windows.

+### Purpose of the project

+- Automation of the job processing XML files for storing them to search engine pipeline

+### Used libraries

+- BeautifulSoup
+- PIL

 ### Script description

 `get_files.py` : Download patent data ZIP file and unzip the file after download it.